-GHRI belongs to several national consortia, including the Health Care Systems Research Network, which has data on about 12 million lives.
+GHRI belongs to several national consortia, including the Health Care Systems Research Network, which has data from 20 health systems nationwide.
 Others include the Cancer Research Network, and the Breast Cancer Surveillance Consortium.
 GHRI also hosts one of eight federally funded Vaccine and Treatment Evaluation Units.

 The MacColl Center for Health Care Innovation and the Center for Community Health and Evaluation are part of GHRI.